Aaronius/injectorjs/README.md

 injector.map('service').toConstructor('app.services.TwitterService');
 ```

-What if the process of creating an instance of TwitterService requires a little work?
+What if the process of creating an instance of TwitterService requires a little setup work?
 We can map to a factory function.

 ```js
 injector.map('service').toFactory(function() {